 We utilize cookies to enhance your browsing experience and analyze website traffic.
 We also share your usage information with our social media and analytics partners.
 More info

-An autumn spectacle for the whole family, where colourful dino-sculptures form the backdrop, made with pumpkins from East Flanders.
+An autumn spectacle for the whole family, where colourful circus-sculptures form the backdrop, made with pumpkins from Flanders.
 Also don't miss the weekend activities in the Castle Park of Grand-Bigard.

-An autumn spectacle for the whole family, where colourful dino-sculptures form the backdrop, made with pumpkins from East Flanders.
+An autumn spectacle for the whole family, where colourful circus-sculptures form the backdrop, made with pumpkins from Flanders.
 Also don't miss the weekend activities in the Castle Park of Grand-Bigard.

 Pumpkins exist in over 800 varieties.
 They appear in different shapes, sizes and colors.
 The origin of the seeds can be found all over the world.
 With this large variety in colors and shapes, the Jucker Farm in Switzerland creates stunning pumpkin-art exhibitions based on different topics.